 - When to buy a more fuel-efficient car calculator.

-Bottom Line: Buy regular gas if your car doesn’t require premium fuel.
-BTW, various news sites report that in the last 12 months US drivers have wasted $2.1-billion by unnecessarily buying premium gas.
+Bottom Line: Buy regular gasoline if your car doesn’t require premium fuel.
+BTW, various news sites report that in the last 12 months US drivers have wasted $2.1-billion by unnecessarily buying premium gasoline.
 (Marketwatch and CBS)